coderefinery/reproducible-research/content/workflow-management.md

 Another way to analyze the data would be via a graphical user interface (GUI), where you can for example drag and drop files and click buttons to do the different processing steps.

-Both of the above (single line commands and GUIs) are tricky in terms of reproducibility.
+Both of the above (single line commands and simple graphical interfaces) are tricky in terms of reproducibility.
 We currently have two steps and 4 books.
 But **imagine having 4 steps and 500 books**.
 How could we deal with this?

 As a first idea we could express the workflow with a script.
 The repository includes such script called `run_all.sh`.

 We can run it with:

 ```console
 $ bash run_all.sh
 ```